umbraco/UmbracoDocs/Reference/Templating/Masterpages/index.md

 [See the full umbraco:item reference](umbracoitem.md)

 ## [umbraco:image](umbracoimage.md)
-Introduced in **Umbraco 4.11.0**, the `umbraco:image` control enables you to easily add images from your content to your templates.
+Introduced in **Umbraco 4.11.0**, the `umbraco:image` control enables you to add images from your content to your templates.
 The control is used as such:

 	<umbraco:image runat="server" field="bannerImage" />